Build with BQL

 Relations

-- are kinds too, so they can carry their own data fields
+- are kinds too, so they can carry their own data fields and be queried directly

 {